sash2501/Blog/_posts/2020-01-21-my-first-conference.md

 ## New Year
 The new year has been full of new experiences for me.
 First, my proposal for Season of KDE got accepted, starting a new journey with KDE organisation.
 An amfoss member then told me about the conference of KDE taking place in India on January 17,18 and 19.
 So secondly, I got the opportunity to meet the KDE developers in the conf.kde.in held in New Delhi in North India.
 <br>
 Living in Kerala, in the southern part of India where it rarely get cold even in winters, I made the journey to New Delhi, which, being in North India was freezing.
 It was a learning experience for me as it was the first time I was travelling alone, that to so far away from home, to a new city.
-Thankfuly, I safelly made it to the hotel in Delhi with the help of the all knowing Google baba and my parents' constant guidance.
+Thankfully, I safely made it to the hotel in Delhi with the help of the all knowing Google baba and my parents' constant guidance.
 I was more than ready to attend the conference the next day:)

 ## Day One : 17 January
 ![Day1]({{ "assets/img/kdeconf/Day1.jpg" | relative_url }})
 <br>
 Bundled in layers of sweater, I made my way to where the event was being held, Maharaja Agrasen Institute of Technology, which was a few minutes walk from my hotel.
-The attendees were handed the schedule for the the three days and ID cards.
+The attendees were handed the schedule for the three days and ID cards.
 True to the planned schedule the talks started at 11 am sharp.
 <br>
 Bhushan Shah, a KDE developer, began the session with an introductory talk about KDE and the Indian community.
 We were told about the past conf.kde.in held in India.